-It is one of the most gentle and tender Ukrainian folk songs.
+This one is of the most gentle and tender Ukrainian folk songs.
+Although this one originally has an author!
+But it has become so popular that now it is regarded as a folk masterpiece.
 A boy invites a girl to go out into the night and spend time with him.
 He describes the beauty of nighttime and tells the girl how wonderful she is.

 Ой, у вишневому саду (Oi, u vyshnevomu sadu / Oh, in the Cherry Orchard)

 This is a touching story of a girl in love.
 She went out to see her beloved even though she wasn’t allowed to.
 The song is quite sad as the couple had to say goodbye.